RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Download the Demonstration Application**

-A preconfigured, fully executing application, Bankdemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
-Download the sample's sources as follows:
+A preconfigured, fully executable application, Bankdemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
+Download the sample sources as follows:

 1. In the GitHub repository for the Bankdemo demonstration, click **Releases** in the right side part of the page.
 2. In the list of releases, locate and click the one that corresponds to the Enterprise Developer product release you have installed.
-3. Expand the **Assets** section, and click either **Source code (zip)** or **Source code (tar.gz)** to download the archive with the sample's sources.
+3. Expand the **Assets** section, and click either **Source code (zip)** or **Source code (tar.gz)** to download the archive with the sample sources.
-4. Expand the archive on your machine.
+4. Expand the archive on your computer.

     The demonstration application includes all the source files needed to run it.
 The application is both a batch and online application which assesses data on a fictitious bank system.
 The bank data is stored in VSAM files.